Hubbell (HUBB) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the electrical products manufacturer had gained 7.49% over the past month, outpacing the Industrial Products sector's loss of 2.31% and the S&P 500's loss of 1.27% in that time.
+Coming into today, shares of the electrical products manufacturer had gained 2.94% in the past month.
+In that same time, the Industrial Products sector lost 3.16%, while the S&P 500 gained 0.19%.

-Investors will be hoping for strength from Hubbell as it approaches its next earnings release.
+Wall Street will be looking for positivity from Hubbell as it approaches its next earnings report date.
 In that report, analysts expect Hubbell to post earnings of $4.01 per share.
 This would mark year-over-year growth of 30.19%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.41 billion, up 7.45% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $15.32 per share and revenue of $5.4 billion, which would represent changes of +44.26% and +9.21%, respectively, from the prior year.
+HUBB's full-year Zacks Consensus Estimates are calling for earnings of $15.32 per share and revenue of $5.4 billion.
+These results would represent year-over-year changes of +44.26% and +9.21%, respectively.

 It is also important to note the recent changes to analyst estimates for Hubbell.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Hubbell is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Hubbell currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, Hubbell is holding a Forward P/E ratio of 21.22.
-Its industry sports an average Forward P/E of 21.22, so we one might conclude that Hubbell is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that Hubbell has a Forward P/E ratio of 20.6 right now.
+For comparison, its industry has an average Forward P/E of 20.6, which means Hubbell is trading at a no noticeable deviation to the group.

 The Manufacturing - Electrical Utilities industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 5, which puts it in the top 2% of all 250+ industries.
+This group has a Zacks Industry Rank of 6, putting it in the top 3% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report